Unfortunately, the number of Coronavirus cases have been rising in Melbourne again, causing Victorians to enter a snap lockdown.

-If you feel like you didn’t manage to stay on top of your health during the first lockdown period or if you’re finding it more difficult to motivate yourself in this second wave, we hope the following tips can help things go as smoothly as possible as we remain hopeful that things can go back to normal soon.
+If you feel like you didn’t manage to stay on top of your health during past lockdown periods or if you’re finding it more difficult to motivate yourself this time round, we hope the following tips can help things go as smoothly as possible.

 Find a lockdown routine to keep you motivated

 The best way to get through lockdown is to try and maintain a sense of normalcy – as much as is possible anyway.

 It may not be top of mind, but this routine should start with your sleep by ensuring you have a regular night and morning routine that results in ample quality sleep every night.
 A healthy sleep schedule is linked with everything from your mental health to weight management, but things like stress, caffeine, alcohol and a poor diet can also impact your sleep quality.
 There are also many reports of the pandemic’s impact on our sleep quality.
 A study conducted in COVID-19 epicentres found that the general public has developed poor sleep hygiene habits as a result of the virus, as well as an increase in stress-induced insomnia.

 It’s also very easy to let your fitness slip when spending so much time at home.
 Without gyms and classes running, and with very little breaking up your work and home lives, it can be difficult to find the motivation to get out and get active.

 You’ll see a lot of tips to schedule your exercise into your calendar, as you would a work meeting.
 This will work a treat, but only if you remain committed and allow enough time to warm up and warm down either side of your meeting as well.
 You could also try to break up your day by replicating some of the time you would have spent getting to and from work with a walk to the coffee shop, or building up a quick sweat with the kids.